bughandler/cnki-downloader/README.md

 # Overview
-This is free downloader for CNKI, you can SEARCH, DOWNLOAD papers , journals, conference records in *.caj format
+This is free downloader for CNKI, you can search, download papers , journals, conference records in caj/kdh/.. formats (that means you should use **CAJViewer** to open the document).

+BTW:
+- *read the [notice](https://github.com/amyhaber/cnki-downloader#notice) before you get start*
+- *no matter what this project always will die*
+- *star please* :)

 # Download
 The Last Release (2016-6-21):